Twin Cities Witness Decline In Traffic, Public Turn Out After COVID-19 Fear - UrduPoint

 Twin Cities Witness Decline In Traffic, Public Turn Out After COVID-19 Fear

-The twin cities of Rawalpindi and Islamabad on Monday witnessed a slight decline in traffic and public turnout in markets, bazaars and major thoroughfares on intercity routes after novel Coronovirus (COVID-19) outbreak

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Mar, 2020 ) :The twin cities of Rawalpindi and Islamabad on Monday witnessed a slight decline in traffic and public turnout in markets, bazaars and major thoroughfares on intercity routes after novel Coronovirus (COVID-19) outbreak.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Mar, 2020 ) :The twin cities of Rawalpindi and Islamabad has witnessed a decline in traffic and public turnout in markets, bazaars and major thoroughfares on intercity routes after novel Coronovirus (COVID-19) outbreak.

 The major arteries of IJP Road, Murree Road, 9th Avenue, Expressway and others were less inhabited by automobiles plying within the twin cities.